Palmabit-IT/multilanguage/readme.md

 ##description

-This package add multilanguage capability to your laravel app.
+This package adds multilanguage capability to your laravel app.

 ## Installation